Berta Golahny: Biography

 The Being and Becoming series concerns the expansion of the universe since the Big Bang.
 Inspired by this series and other paintings, Boston-based musicians Paul and Rosalie DiCrescenzo wrote a four-movement score to accompany a slide-show of the images, titled The Watchers and the Watched.
 This was performed with support from the Massachusetts Council on the Arts in 1995.
-It was performed again at the Newton Free Library in December 2006 in commemoration of Golahny’s life and work.
 Golahny died in November 2005.
+A commemoration of her life and work at the Newton Free Library in December 2006 included The Watchers and the Watched.

-Her response to the World Trade Center attacks of September 11, 2001 was to paint two large canvases in a series called The Striving.
+Among her last paintings was The Striving, 9/11 and History, a response to the September 11, 2001 attacks on the World Trade Center.

-In Spring 2018, Lycoming College (Williamsport, PA) hosted a large exhibition of her work, titled "Berta Golahny: The Human Abstract."
+In Spring 2018, Lycoming College (Williamsport, Pennsylvania) hosted a large exhibition of her work, Berta Golahny: The Human Abstract.